parsiya/parsiya.net/content/post/2019/2019-10-13-quality-of-life-burp/index.markdown

 ### Why?
 Keeping Burp projects have saved my hide more than I can count.
-Before storing Burp projects for long-term or cloud storage, I want to reduce their size.
+Before storing Burp projects for long-term, I want to reduce their size.
+At a minimum, just zip them.

-## Rearrange Burp Repeater Request and Response Tabs
+## Rearrange Burp Repeater Request and Response Tabs for
 1. `Repeater (menu, not the tab) > View`.
 2. Choose Top/bottom or left/right split.